 With fellow troupe members Phil Austin and Peter Bergman, the pair got their start on Los Angeles radio station KPFK in 1966 doing live half-hour comic plays.
 In 1968, they began producing comedy records, and they went on to make syndicated radio series, musicals, films and other works.

-Their 1970 album, “Don’t Crush That Dwarf,” was added to the National Recording Registry at the Library of Congress in 2005. ”Dwarf” is a one-act play that satirizes radio and television programs to comment on political, social and literary topics of the day.
+Their 1970 album, “Don’t Crush That Dwarf, Hand Me the Pliers,” was added to the National Recording Registry at the Library of Congress in 2005. ”Dwarf” is a one-act play that satirizes radio and television programs to comment on political, social and literary topics of the day.
 It was recorded using sophisticated production techniques that enabled the use of surreal sound effects and layered storytelling.